braam/blog-hugo/content/posts/barracuda-recover-totp-user.md

 As you can see the **SCRATCHCODES** are the backup/recovery codes created during linking the TOTP authenticator app.
 You can use every code once, after logging in with a backup/recovery code you can do the enrollment process again.

+These backup/recovery codes are also searchable inside the backup PAR file.